react-grid-layout/react-draggable/README.md

 			// - 'x' limits movement to horizontal axis.
 			// - 'y' limits movement to vertical axis.
 			//
+			// `resetOnDrop` specifies whether the object's X and Y positions should reset to
+            // their start values or not when the drag event has ended.
+This moves the element
+            // to the clientX and clientY positions, allowing the user to manipulate the
+            // dragged element as required
+			//
 			// `handle` specifies a selector to be used as the handle that initiates drag.
 			//
 			// `cancel` specifies a selector to be used to prevent drag initialization.